nkoep/nkoep.net/posts/adaboost-regressor.md

 However, as touched on in the introduction, the estimators in an AdaBoost ensemble are usually weak learners whose model complexity is intentionally restricted.
-This means that each estimator is usually easy to train.
+This means that each estimator is generally easy to train.
 Controlling the complexity of individual learners therefore allows for a trade-off between predictive power of the ensemble and training time.

-With the high-level differences between random forests and AdaBoost out of the way, let us move on to the actual training process of an AdaBoost ensemble.
+With the high-level differences between random forests and AdaBoost out of the way, let us move on to the actual training process of AdaBoost.

 ### Ensemble Fitting